eduardz1/Master-Thesis/chapters/theory.typ

 @HAWEN is designed specifically with large scale problems in mind, leveraging a combination of @MPI and OpenMP, it is currently deployed on supercomputers.

 A characteristic of @HAWEN is the usage of the @HDG method for the discretization of the wave equation.
 This helps reduce the computational cost by producing smaller linear systems compared to other methods, such as the @FEM or @SEM.
-Compared to traditial @DG methods, @HDG reduces significantly the number of degrees of freedom, which allows for a substantial reduction in the computational cost and memory usage @x-HDG.
+Compared to traditional @DG methods, @HDG reduces significantly the number of degrees of freedom, which allows for a substantial reduction in the computational cost and memory usage @x-HDG.

 We can identify three computationally intensive steps in the @HAWEN pipeline: